Brexit: The 5 five huge issues Britain and EU must settle

 Related: Brexit talks begin with U.K. in disarray

 Defining the terms of a new trading relationship is now paramount.
-Britain could conceivably pay for access to the EU market, but that would require concessions in other key areas.
+Britain might be allowed to pay for access to the EU market, but that would require concessions in other key areas.
 It could also attempt to negotiate an entirely new trade deal.

-Prime Minister Theresa May wants to immediately start negotiating this new relationship.
-The EU says other key divorce issues must be settled first.
+Prime Minister Theresa May wanted to immediately start negotiating this new relationship.
+But the structure of divorce negotiations outlined Monday requires other key issues to be settled first.

 If no exit agreement is reached by March 2019, Britain will face the prospect of trading under higher tariffs and more red tape.